Trade Waste - New Management Plan

 Hi, While doing some calculations for the new recycling program I noticed that with all the new fees and changes to rates it could be worth recycling the rating system at the same time or at least starting on an improvement and as with the above moving to user pays.
 The state governments review about local councils did apparently mention aspects such as being able to use pay for access to services.
 So moving from the earlier logic of a block of land drives around and uses the water and sewerage system to more modern logic of individuals using the councils road, water, sewerage and council facility services could be a good move.
 Some simple calculations suggest that the current system has a significant level of unfairness(the pensioners doing the heavy lifting theme is apparent).
 Moving to rating for provision of services to land and individuals etc makes sense and also has the potential to make the Whitsundays more fair free modern liveable etc. Whether the council can also allow for ability to pay or rates as a percentage of income which the federal government can with different tax brackets would be another good democratic fair sort of modernisation.
 Some questions could be is there any risk to councils because of the current unfair rating system and why do the above changes mention the property owner pays rather than the tenant or user and yet it says moving to a fairer user pays system?

-dwhit asked over 6 years ago
+dwhit asked almost 7 years ago

 Hi dwhit, thank you for your enquiry.
 The Whitsunday Region is a large region with a relatively small ratepayer base and we therefore have to charge costs that will allow us to provide services to the community.